pusongyang/generator-fullstack-backbone/readme.md

 Optional RequireJS (AMD) support has recently been added as a prompt when using the generator on new projects.

 Features:
+- 1) Front End,you can choose RequireJS or not.
+- 2) Back End,we using ExpressJs,redis,mogoose.
-- 1) UI lib support,Sass(Compass):Materialize,Foundation,Bootstrap.
+- 3) UI lib support,Sass(Compass):Materialize,Foundation,Bootstrap.
-- 2) grunt build,support offline Manifest.
+- 4) grunt build,support offline Manifest.
-- 3) grunt upload,support compress and publish package.(But you need development your own CMS server).
+- 5) grunt upload,support compress and publish package.(But you need development your own CMS server).

 ## Usage